Abuse claim 'made up to boost EDL cause'

 The court also heard she had attended English Defence League (EDL) speeches about "Muslim grooming", although she said she had not been involved with the far-right group for more than a year.

-Addressing the witness, Mr Cassidy said: "I'm suggesting that in this particular case you have not told the truth about what happened in 2008.
+Addressing the witness, defence barrister Patrick Cassidy said: "I'm suggesting that in this particular case you have not told the truth about what happened in 2008.

 "And that your account is made up in part to gain further compensation and in part to carry on the campaign in relation to Muslims."